 Summer Research Experiences: AI and the Criminal Justice System

 AI4ALL Editor’s note: Meet Rebekah Agwunobi, a 2016 Stanford AI4ALL alumna, an NCWIT 2018 National Award Winner, a Caroline D. Bradley Scholar and a senior at Choate Rosemary Hall in Wallingford, CT.
-In this article, we interview Rebekah about her experience at the MIT Media Lab, where she interned this past summer with researcher Chelsea Barabas, using AI and machine learning techniques as a lens to look at the criminal justice system.
+In this article, we interview Rebekah about her experience at MIT, where she interned this past summer with researcher Chelsea Barabas, using AI and machine learning techniques as a lens to look at the criminal justice system.

 As told to Eunice Poon of AI4ALL by Rebekah Agwunobi

 I’ve always been interested in CS, but I think my interest in AI really wouldn’t have happened without AI4ALL.
 At the time [as a freshman in high school], AI wasn’t something that was accessible for me, so AI4ALL’s program was essential in terms of closing that gap.

 I also think collaboration was a huge part for me as well.
 Learning alongside girls the same age really has an important psychological impact.
 Before Stanford AI4ALL, I don’t think I had an established community of women that I knew that also did CS and AI, who had a myriad of different personalities and backgrounds.

 It was powerful to be exposed to a community of people with similar interests who were applying AI to social issues.
 It made me want to learn and be part of something broader.

 So this summer you had the opportunity to complete an internship at MIT.
 Can you share your experience, what you did during the internship and the big takeaways?